 For several weeks a giant sea serpent has laid siege on the coastal village of Ithaca, causing several fishermen, tired of being the beast's personal buffet, to petition King Leyeritis for some much needed help.
-Luckily for them, Hercules happens to be reveling in the King's Court and gladly volunteers to help slay the monster.
+Luckily for them, Hercules just happens to be reveling in the King's Court and gladly volunteers to help slay the monster.
 His bestest chum, Ulysses (Cerusico), also volunteers to go; and as the boys and their small crew prepare to set sail, leaving their worried womenfolk behind, they promise to be back before the sun sets.
-And with that, after Hercules easily pulls up the giant stone anchor, they're off -- right into the teeth of a vicious storm!
-Then, to make matters worse, the lookout spies the sea monster and raises the alarm (-- and so help me, I'm not making this up, but that "sea serpent" sure looks like an otter).
-Moving quickly, Herc harpoons the beast and tries to reel it in, but the monster proves too strong and, instead, drags them further and further out onto a dark and turbulent sea.
+And with that, after Herc easily pulls up the giant stone anchor, they're off -- right into the teeth of a vicious storm!
+Then, to make matters even worse, the lookout spies the sea monster and raises the alarm (-- and so help me, I'm not making this up, but that "sea serpent" sure looks like an otter to me).
+Moving quickly, Herc harpoons the beast and tries to reel it in, but the beast proves too strong and, instead, drags them farther and farther out onto a dark and turbulent sea.

-The next morning, as wreckage from their boat washes ashore, a carrier pigeon arrives assuring all that the expedition is okay -- well, if being reduced to floating around on what's barely left of the ship means "okay" -- but they might be out to sea a little while longer than originally anticipated.
+The next morning, as wreckage from their boat washes ashore, a carrier pigeon arrives bearing news, assuring all the expedition is okay -- well, if being reduced to floating around on what's barely left of the ship means "okay" -- but they might be out to sea a little while longer than originally anticipated.
 Cast adrift, what's left of the hungry crew wants to eat the remaining pigeons and threatens mutiny.
 But as Herc chucks them all in the drink to cool off, land is spotted.
-And after making it safely to shore, the Greeks are unfamiliar with the native flora and fauna -- but eat it anyway.
+But the Greeks are unfamiliar with the native flora and fauna -- but eat it anyway.
 They also attract the attention of a very large and cantankerous bull.
 And when the beast charges them, Hercules counters, bopping the bovine on the head several times, killing it.
 They eat that, too.
-Then, after discovering a path, they follow it and come upon a village, and judging by the native garb, Hercules conjectures that they must be in the land Judea.
+Then, they follow a path and come upon a village and, judging by the native garb, Hercules conjectures they must be in the land Judea.

 Other Points of Interest: